Utsavjain4561/Visual-Question-Answering/README.md

-# easy-VQA-keras
+# VQA keras

-A Keras implementation of a simple Visual Question Answering (VQA) architecture, using the [easy-VQA](https://github.com/vzhou842/easy-VQA) dataset.
+A Keras implementation of a simple Visual Question Answering (VQA) architecture, using the shape dataset

-Methodology described in the official [blog post](https://victorzhou.com/blog/easy-vqa/).

 ## Usage